Board Member Profiles

 Iain was a salaried staff member of LandSAR from 2009-2012 as Field Support Officer, based in Central Otago.
 He now delivers SAR courses and CIMS (coordinated incident management systems) courses for Tai Poutini Polytech (TPP) throughout the country.

-Malcolm Inglis, Independent Director
+Malcolm Inglis, Appointed Director

 Malcolm joined the Board in August 2016.
 He is a Chartered Accountant who spent the early part of his career in Palmerston North and Whanganui working in both industry and public practice.
 He then spent most of his career in Wellington as a Management Consultant and as a Public Servant including a stint as Deputy Commissioner at the State Services Commission.
 Malcolm now splits his time between consulting and governance work drawing on over 20 years in consulting, the public service and a dozen assignments as a Crown appointed Observer on the Boards of tertiary educational institutions and public health providers.